roxane-jacob/MMD_PA2/README.md

   - svm.py
   - utils.py

-data:
-Contains the input data.
+data: Contains the input data.

-output:
-Contains the generated plots from the experiments.
+output: Contains the generated plots from the experiments.

-utils.py:
+main.py: Entry point of the project.

+runner_mnist.py: Experiments on the mnist dataset.

+runner_svm_models.py: Contains helper functions for the experiments.

+runner_toydata.py: Experiments in the tiny and large toy dataset.

+svm.py: Contains the implementation of the (parallelized) SVM class and the RFF Feature Class.

-Contains helper functions for data imports and plotting.
+utils.py: Contains helper functions for data imports and plotting.